jaysonwu991/react-webpack5-ssr/docs/ssr.md

 ## Client hydration

-- `apps/webapp/src/entry-client.tsx` reads `window.__APP_STATE__` and hydrates `renderApp(state)`.
+- [apps/webapp/index.tsx](apps/webapp/index.tsx) reads `window.__APP_STATE__` and hydrates the `App` component with the component data.
-- `RootApp` is the shared layout; it receives `activeRoute` for nav highlighting and renders whatever components are present in the state.
+- [apps/webapp/App.tsx](apps/webapp/App.tsx) is the root component that conditionally renders Greeting and Content components based on what's present in the state.

 ## Controlling component visibility

-- Express routes return component props using helpers in `apps/server/src/routes/componentData.ts`, wired up through `apps/server/src/routes/routeConfig.ts` (override defaults with `GREETING_DEFAULT_NAME`/`GREETING_HOME_NAME` if desired).
+- Express routes return component props using the `buildState` functions defined inline in [apps/server/routes.ts](apps/server/routes.ts).
-- Routes can also provide optional template transforms in `apps/server/src/routes/routeConfig.ts` so the server can tweak `<title>`/meta content per route before streaming HTML to the client.
+- Routes can also provide optional template paths and template transforms in [apps/server/routes.ts](apps/server/routes.ts) so the server can use custom HTML templates (from [apps/server/templates/](apps/server/templates/)) or tweak `<title>`/meta content per route before streaming HTML to the client.
-- The same config also accepts `templatePath` so you can use templates (e.g., `apps/server/templates/home-page.html`, `greeting-page.html`, `callout-landing.html`) for a specific route without touching the client entry.
 - Examples:
-  - Home route (`/`) uses `fetchHomeProps()` → GreetingCard + CalloutBanner.
+  - Home route (`/`) uses `buildHomePageState()` → Greeting + Content components with [home-page.html](apps/server/templates/home-page.html) template.
-  - Greeting-only routes (`/hello` and `/hello/:name`) use `fetchGreetingCardProps(params.name)`.
+  - Greeting-only routes (`/hello` and `/hello/:name`) use `buildGreetingPageState(req)` → Greeting component with custom name from URL params using [greeting-page.html](apps/server/templates/greeting-page.html) template.
-  - Callout-only route (`/callout`) uses `fetchCalloutBannerProps()`.
+  - Content-only route (`/content`) uses `buildContentPageState()` → Content component only with [content-page.html](apps/server/templates/content-page.html) template.
-- Each page renders only the components present in the route response, keeping SSR + hydration aligned per route.
+- Each page renders only the components present in the route response, keeping SSR and hydration aligned per route.

 ## Adding a new component

-- Extend `AppBootstrapData["components"]` with the new component's props in `libs/shared/src/types/appData.ts`.
+- Extend `RouteComponentData` with the new component's props in [libs/shared/types.ts](libs/shared/types.ts).
+- Add a new component to [apps/webapp/components/](apps/webapp/components/).
-- Add a data builder in `apps/server/src/routes/componentData.ts`, return it from the appropriate Express route in `apps/server/src/routes/appRoutes.ts`, and render it inside `apps/webapp/src/app/renderApp.tsx`.
+- Update the route's `buildState` function in [apps/server/routes.ts](apps/server/routes.ts) to include the new component's props, and render it inside [apps/webapp/App.tsx](apps/webapp/App.tsx).
-- If you add new route keys or component payloads, extend `libs/shared/src/types/appState.ts` so both server and client share the shape.
+- If you add new route keys or component payloads, extend the types in [libs/shared/types.ts](libs/shared/types.ts) so both server and client share the shape.

 ## Builds and manifest usage

 - `pnpm build` (aka `nx build webapp`) outputs:
-  - Client bundle in `dist/webapp` plus an SSR manifest (`dist/webapp/ssr-manifest.json`).
+  - Client bundle in [dist/webapp](dist/webapp) plus a manifest ([dist/webapp/.vite/manifest.json](dist/webapp/.vite/manifest.json)) and SSR manifest ([dist/webapp/.vite/ssr-manifest.json](dist/webapp/.vite/ssr-manifest.json)).
-  - Server bundle in `dist/server/createRenderContext.*`.
+  - Server SSR bundle in [dist/server/render.*](dist/server/render.*) (compiled from [apps/webapp/render.tsx](apps/webapp/render.tsx)).
-- The SSR manifest is used to emit preload links for the client entry to warm the browser cache before hydration.
+- The client manifest is used to emit preload links for the client entry to warm the browser cache before hydration.